About Byther Farm

 Immediately before moving to Byther Farm, Mr J worked as the UK Operations Manager of an international behavioural research company.

-A child of the Sixties and of suburban London, he has been involved in radio and the music industry, in one form or another, for most of his working life.
+Mr J describes himself as child of the Sixties and of suburban London.
+He has been involved in radio and the music industry for most of his working life.
 Further details and where to hear his radio shows can be found on his Facebook page, Titus Radio, here.

 Recording Our Story

-When we made the decision to move to this little homestead, I decided to keep a record of our daily lives and our progression through the years.
-Partly this was to share the experience and partly to have the record for us to look back at and enjoy.
+When we moved to this little homestead, I decided to keep a record of our daily lives.
+And also our progression through the years.
+Partly this was to share the experience and to have the record for us to look back at and enjoy.

-I started by writing a blog, which will appear on this website over time and after a year or so, I started making a video record of life on our homestead.
-Since then the YouTube channel has developed to offer gardening instructional and tutorial videos together with vlog style videos and some social commentary.
-In 2020 I added a podcast to further explore gardening and growers ideas and knowledge. — Liz
+I started by writing a blog, excerpt of which will appear on this website.
+After a year or so, I started making a video record of life on our homestead.
+Since then the YouTube channel Liz Zorab – Byther Farm has grown and developed.
+It now offers gardening instructional and tutorial videos together with vlog style videos and some social commentary.
+In 2020 I added a podcast to further explore gardening and growers ideas and knowledge.
+And I have now written my first book, Grounded – A Gardener’s Journey to Abundance and Self-Sufficiency.